railwayapp/templates/examples/expressjs-postgres/README.md

 - Postgres
 - Express
+- TypeScript

 ## 💁‍♀️ How to use

 - Install dependencies `yarn`
 - [Create a Railway project with the Postgres plugin](https://dev.new)
 - Connect to your Railway project `railway init`
-- Start the server `railway run yarn start`
+- Start the server `railway run yarn dev`

 ## 📝 Notes